-nt to this Agreement shall be in writing and shall be deemed given ivered by certified mail, return receipt to the parties hereto to the Cotuit Fire District [address] Cotuit, MA 02630 Town Manager Town of Barnstable 367 Main Street Hyannis, MA 02601 Director of Inspectional Services 200 Main Street Hyannis, MA 02601 is entered into by the duly authorized signatories set e Town, respectively, as of the date first set forth COTUIT FIRE DISTRICTTON By its Board of Fire Commission WN OF BARNSTABLE ers: By its Town Manager: BY: BY: [name], Chair Mark S. Ells, Town Manager BY: BY: BY:
+5. All notices to be given pursuant to this Agreement shall be in writing and shall be deemed given when either hand delivered or delivered by certified mail, return receipt to the parties hereto to the addresses set forth below: Cotuit Fire District [address] Cotuit, MA 02630 Town Manager Town of Barnstable 367 Main Street Hyannis, MA 02601 Director of Inspectional Services 200 Main Street Hyannis, MA 02601 This Memorandum of Agreement is entered into by the duly authorized signatories set forth below of the District and the Town, respectively, as of the date first set forth above: COTUIT FIRE DISTRICTTOWN OF BARNSTABLE By its Board of Fire Commissioners: By its Town Manager: BY:BY: [name], Chair Mark S. Ells, Town Manager BY: [name], Vice Chair BY: BY: [name], Commissioner and renovation of the Fire Station located at 64 and 56 High Street, Cotuit